simple10/pegg/README.md

 Webpack runs webpack-dev-server in development for on-the-fly compilation of source file changes.
 It can also compile assets for production.

-CoffeeScript, SCSS, Zurb Foundation, and Bower are installed and configured.
+Famous, CoffeeScript, SCSS and Bower are installed and configured.

 By default, CSS files are included by requiring them in JavaScript files via webpack magic.
 This reduces network latency and allows webpack to intelligently manage which files are actually required.
 See [src/js/head.coffee](https://github.com/starterkits/frontend-starterkit-minimal/blob/master/src/js/head.coffee).